altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 "my detriment"
 "If I do not eat you, something else will."
 *Robert shrugged.*
-"If I'm eaten i'm eaten, what's it matter by who."
+"If I'm eaten I'm eaten, what's it matter by who."
 "You do not understand.
 I eat only the surface - the uniqueness, not you.
 This is mutually beneficial."